-HEALTH CASE URGENT -

-Deemed to have severe health needs.
-Health is seriously affected by their current housing making existing accommodation unsuitable - e.g. hospital discharge, currently receiving palliative care, has a life limiting condition, health is so severely affected by the accommodation that it is likely to become life threatening, disabled and assessed as requiring major works of adaptation, overcrowding resulting in a risk of a life threatening infection
+HEALTH CASE URGENT -Deemed to have severe health needs.
+Health is seriously affected by their current housing making existing accommodation unsuitable hospital e.g. discharge, currently receiving palliative care, has a life limiting condition, health is so severely affected by the accommodation that it is likely to become threatening, disabled and assessed as requiring major works of adaptation, overcrowding resulting in a risk of a life threatening infection